-With a crime rate of sixty per 1,000 residents, San Antonio has one of the top crime rates in the USA matched to all communities of all sizes – from the little towns to the very biggest cities.
+With a crime rate of 60 per one thousand residents, San Antonio has one of the top crime rates in the USA matched to all communities of all sizes – from the little towns to the very biggest cities.
 One’s chance of becoming a victim of either property or violent crime here is 1 in seventeen.
 Within Texas, more than ninety-eight percent of the communities have a lower crime rate than San Antonio, Texas.

 When you match San Antonio to other communities of a related population, the crime rate of San Antonio (property and violent crimes gathered) is quite a little higher than average.

 Now let us turn to take a glance at San Antonio does for serious crimes specifically, and then how it does for property crimes.
 This is vital because the full crime rate can be additionally illuminated by understanding if property crimes or violent crimes are the big contributors to the crime rate in San Antonio.

 For San Antonio, we found that aggressive crime rate is one of the highest in the USA, across communities of size (both little and big).
 Violent offenses tracked included murder, rape, armed robbery, non-negligent manslaughter, and aggravated assault, adding assault with a killing weapon.
 According to FBI crime data, your possibilities of becoming a victim of one of these San Antonio crimes in San Antonio is 1 in 140.

 Significantly, based on the murders number reported by the FBI and the resident’s living in the city, NeighborhoodScout’s analysis presents that city experiences one of the top murder rates in the nation when matched with towns and crimes for all sizes of population, from the biggest to the smallest.